 TREE (Horizon Plaza)

 Established in 2005, TREE is your one-stop destination for creating a home that is uniquely yours.
-Whether you’re shopping online or in its 25,000 square foot Horizon Plaza flagship store, you’ll find an extensive range of solid eco-wood furniture, sofas, sofa beds and finishing touches to suit every interior style.
+Whether you’re shopping on their website or in its 25,000-square-foot Horizon Plaza flagship store, you’ll find an extensive range of solid eco-wood furniture Hong Kong including, sofas, sofa beds and finishing touches to suit every interior style.

 TREE’s reclaimed teak collections are simple, rustic and organic, and feature natural markings and beautifully weathered surfaces that tell the story of their unique past.
 These small imperfections are definitely part of the charm and make each piece truly one-of-a-kind.

-TREE also offers designer furniture crafted from FSC™-certified solid teak, sustainably sourced European white oak and American walnut, so that you can rest assured you’re getting the real sustainable deal.
-These woods come in an array of styles ranging from mid-century inspired designs to minimalist silhouettes, so you’ll be sure to find a piece that fits your personal taste.
+TREE also offers luxury furniture crafted from FSC™-certified solid teak, sustainably sourced European white oak and American walnut so that you can rest assured you’re getting the real, sustainable deal.
+For furniture Hong Kong that is solid wood, it is hard to think of another place with such value for money.
+These woods come in an array of styles ranging from mid-century-inspired styles to minimalist silhouettes, so you’ll be sure to find a piece that fits your personal taste.

-Don’t forget to browse TREE’s eclectic selection of naturally stunning finishing touches, handcrafted from skilled artisans and lovingly sourced from around the globe.
-Discover wooden kitchenware, terracotta vases, handwoven rattan baskets and so much more – indeed, these home accessories add the perfect final flourish to your abode.
+Don’t forget to browse TREE’s eclectic selection of naturally stunning finishing touches, handcrafted by skilled artisans and lovingly sourced from around the globe.
+Discover wooden kitchenware, terracotta vases, handwoven rattan baskets, and so much more – indeed, these home accessories add the perfect final flourish to your abode, matching perfectly with any furniture Hong Kong styles you find here in store.

 Price: $$-$$$